Vivi-anne/printf/README.md

 ## Description

-This  project is a custom made printf function for the C programming language called _printf.
+This team project is a custom made printf function for the C programming language called _printf.
 It has been optimized to take various inputs and optional arguments based exactly on how the standard library function printf works.
 We submitted this as part of the ALX software engineering course requirement for grading.

 ## Prototype
 `int_printf(const char *format, ...);`